Amaretto Sour

-If you have a sweet tooth when it comes to cocktails but don't want a fruity, tropical one, an Amaretto Sour is a perfect choice.
-It's sweet, yet not overly sweet, and maintains the sophisticated air of a classic Sour.
+If you have a sweet tooth when it comes to cocktails but don't want a fruity, tropical drink, an Amaretto Sour is a perfect choice.

 Amaretto Sour Cocktail with Maraschino cherry and Lemon